jjacobs123/thrift-it-like-macklemore/README.md

 ## 4. PRE-PROCESSING, CLEANING, LABELING
 ### 4.1 • Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of in-stances, processing of missing values)?
 If so, please provide a description.
 If not, you may skip the remain- der of the questions in this section.
 *TO-DO*
-*NOTE: Check if variables are the correct data type, e.g. strings, character, factor, numeric*
+Two separate datasets - one for Zalando's "Pre-owned" men's clothing section and the other for Zalando's "Regular" men's clothing section are obtained during the data collection for this project.
+When inspecting the data, two issues were discovered:
+* In both datasets the variable "delivery-time" was displayed as a variable with the class 'character'.
+This variable shoud be categorical as the variable has different levels, such as '1-4' and '3-6' days.
+Therefore, this variable is transformed into a factor.
+* Also the variable "date" did not have the right class.
+Therefore, an extra variable ("date_ymd") was added as a variable with the class 'date'.
+Besides this, the variables containing the metadata have been relocated to the first columns in the datasets.

 ### 4.2 • Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
 If so, please provide a link or other access point to the “raw” data.
 *TO-DO*
-*NOTE: Align file names with the rest of the team!!!*
 All raw data is saved in CSV files.
 In total three raw dataset are created:
 * product_description_pre_owned.csv: contains the data of the scraper for the Zalando’s "Pre-owned" men's clothing page(s).
 * product_description_herenkleding.csv: contains the data of the scraper for the Zalando’s "Regular" men's clothing page(s).
-* product_description_all.csv: contains all data from the *product_description_pre_owned.csv* and *product_description_herenkleding.csv* together as one big dataset.
-These CSV files can be found on:
+Both CSV files can be found on the repository of this project: https://github.com/jjacobs123/thrift-it-like-macklemore.
-*ADD GOOGLE DRIVE LINK??*

 ### 4.3 • Is the software used to preprocess/clean/label the instances available?
 If so, please provide a link or other access point.
 *TO-DO* *CLEAN REPOSITORY*